TTruong12/Nutrition_Analyzer/README.md

 Then, you will need to insert your own key into the USDA_API_KEY field.
 There is a DEMO_KEY available, but it only works a limited amount of time.
 Obtaining your own key is recommended.

 Example use cases for functions:

+Contribution Guidelines
+Our team collaborates through GitHub using feature branches and pull requests.
+Each member focuses on specific areas: API integration, user interface, testing, and documentation.
+Code must follow programming standards, include clear comments, and run error-free.
+Before merging, at least one peer review is required.
+The main branch remains stable and is updated only after successful testing.
+Weekly check-ins ensure progress and task alignment.
+All commits must have descriptive messages and working examples.
+Each feature should be well-documented, tested with known barcodes, and contribute to a smooth, user-friendly nutrition analysis experience.